Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: Evaluation

-\PHM{GPU-to-GPU model swapping.} Fig.~\ref{fig:swap_cross_comp} compares \SysName with Native on a 4-GPU worker.
-In Native functions are bound to specific GPUs, which can easily cause GPU hot spots.
-In contrast, \SysName enables GPU-to-GPU swapping and can effectively migrate models for load balancing.
-Fig.~\ref{fig:swap_cross_comp} (left) shows per-GPU load normalized to the maximum, where \SysName can lead to less variance across 4 GPUs compared with Native.
-Moreover, load imbalance in Native can greatly impair the performance of model inference due to severe request queueing.
-Fig.~\ref{fig:swap_cross_comp} (right) shows the $98^{th}$ tail latency of requests executed on each GPU, where Native leads to extremely long tail latency, e.g., over seconds.
-Unlike Native, \SysName can distribute load across GPUs via efficient GPU-to-GPU model swapping, which consistently achieves fast model inference and cuts the tail latency to around 35 ms for all GPUs.
+\PHM{Cross-GPU load balancing for high-frequency functions.} We run 40 high-frequency ResNet-152 functions on a 4-GPU worker, where the average request rate is around 200 r/m. \new{Fig.~\ref{fig:swap_cross_comp} shows the normalized per-GPU load and the tail request latency with \SysName and Native.
+Unlike Native, where GPUs hosting high-frequency functions can easily become overloaded due to bursts of requests, \SysName enables on-demand model migration for efficient load balancing.
+Therefore, \SysName achieves much less load variance across GPUs compared with Native, as shown in Fig.~\ref{fig:swap_cross_comp} (left).
+Moreover, Fig.~\ref{fig:swap_cross_comp} (right) shows the tail latency of requests executed on each GPU, where Native leads to extremely long tail latency (e.g., multi-seconds) due to high queueing delays.
+In contrast, \SysName consistantly delivers fast model inference, achieving a tail latency of around 35 ms on all GPUs.}